 A.D.U.L.T. is a research environment at the School of Health and Welfare that was initiated in autumn 2011.
-The overall objective is to conduct high-quality research from a multidisciplinary perspective, focusing on people of working age.
-The research aims to increase the knowledge of how daily life, lifestyle and transitions in life are connected to health and welfare, and is to be of benefit for individuals and groups in society.
+The overall objective of the research group is to conduct high-quality research with a transdisciplinary perspective, focusing on people of working age.
+The research aims to increase the knowledge of how daily life, lifestyle and life transitions are connected to health and welfare.
+Our aim is to produce research that benefits society.
 The research environment aims to be an attractive meeting place, to stimulate knowledge exchange and to create contact between researchers in various disciplines and professions at the School of Health and Welfare with relevance for A.D.U.L.T. research area.
 Within the research environment, both junior and senior researchers as well as PhD students will play an active role.

-The abbreviation A.D.U.L.T. stands for Acitivity, Daily life, Utility, Lifestyle and Transition.
+The abbreviation A.D.U.L.T. stands for Activity, Daily life, Utility, Lifestyle and Transition.

 Our research is about activities of daily living, which is what people need and want to do on a daily basis and how it relates to health.